-- A: 25 hours of volunteer experience working with people with disabilities, to whom the ant is not related, in therapeutic riding lessons as a leader, sidewalker and/or instructor's aide OR (cogni B : 25 hours working in an environment interacting with individuals with special needs tive, behavioral and/or physical), outside of a therapeutic riding setting, to whom the applicant related.
-PART V: SUPERVISED INSTRUCTION OF THERAPEUTIC RIDING LESSONS urs instructing mounted therapeutic riding lessons supervised by a PATH Intl.
-CTRI, including: or more hours teaching therapeutic riding to groups of two or more riders 12 or fewer hours aching individual/private therapeutic riding lessons □ 3 c or more hours teaching therapeutic riding to groups of riders with three volunteers per rider □ Pra actice of an emergency dismount on a minimum of one occasion Safety/tack checks conducted during each mounted lesson.
-Expectations put forth by PATH Intl.
-Standards are that safety/tack checks include, at a minimum and in no specific order, verification of: 1. proper helmet fit and placement 2. proper placement of saddle on the equine (i.e. the saddle is not shifted or slipping to one side or the other) 3. proper position of rider in the saddle (i.e. the rider is not shifted or slipping to one side or the other) 4. safely adjusted cinch/girth 5. properly adjusted bridle/sidepull/halter/etc. 6. safely adjusted and attached reins (and leadrope if applicable) 7. safe combination of stirrup and footwear
+• n A: 25 hours of volunteer experience working with people with disabilities, to whom the ant is not related, in therapeutic riding lessons as a leader, sidewalker and/or instructor's aide (cogni n B : 25 hours working in an environment interacting with individuals with special needs itive, behavioral and/or physical), outside of a therapeutic riding setting, to whom the applicant related.
+PART V: SUPERVISED INSTRUCTION OF THERAPEUTIC RIDING LESSONS □ 13 tea or more hours teaching therapeutic riding lessons supervised by a PATH Intl.
+CTRI, including: or more hours teaching therapeutic riding to groups of two or more riders 12 or fewer hours aching individual/private therapeutic riding lessons or more hours teaching therapeutic riding to groups of riders with three volunteers per rider actice of an emergency dismount on a minimum of one occasion Standa 1.
+2. 3.
+4. 5.
+6. /tack checks conducted during each mounted lesson.
+Expectations put forth by PATH Intl. ards are that safety/tack checks include, at a minimum and in no specific order, verification of: proper helmet fit and placement proper placement of saddle on the equine (i.e. the saddle is not shifted or slipping to one side or the other) proper position of rider in the saddle (i.e. the rider is not shifted or slipping to one side or the other) safely adjusted cinch/girth properly adjusted bridle/sidepull/halter/etc. safely adjusted and attached reins (and leadrope if applicable) safe combination of stirrup and footwear